thomasboyt/pearl/packages/pearl/docs/writing-components/coroutines.md

 Unlike traditional async/await methods or simple promise chaining, coroutine execution is tied into the game's run loop.

-Coroutines started using `runCoroutine` inside a component are stopped when that component's GameObject is destroyed.
+Coroutines started using `runCoroutine` inside a component are stopped when that component's Entity is destroyed.
 Internally, this works by simply discarding the coroutine.
 However, any asynchronous operations spawned by the coroutine will still finish, as JavaScript promises currently can't be canceled.
 Take the following example:

 ```typescript
 import {getHttp} from 'some-http-library';